DanielOrtizMontoya/UserPreferences/README.md

 # User's Banking Preferences

 The goal of this project is to create a microservice.
-This microservice is responsible for identifying the functionalities most used by customers in a bank's digital channels.
+This microservice is responsible for identifying the functionalities most used by customers in bank's digital channels.

 ## Libraries and requirements